Preventing Toilet Overflow: Useful Tips for Homeowners

 Toxic chemicals included in toilet drain cleaners may damage the entire plumbing system.
 Using a plunger to physically clear a clogged toilet is unpleasant but very safe.

 Over-the-counter drain cleaners use extremely corrosive chemicals to dissolve blockages caused by things like hair, trash, or food scraps.
 Your pipes are at risk because these chemicals don’t discriminate against what they break down.

 They will keep attacking your pipes until they collapse, causing a possibility of future pipe failure or leakage.
 The toilet will likely overflow if there’s an issue with the plumbing.
 Put a stop to this immediately!

-It’s always a good idea to act quickly and to give Miller Plumbing & Drainage a call if you have any issues with your toilet and would like to prevent an emergency from happening.
-With the skill sets and tools that our professional plumbers carry in our trucks, we will be able to handle any situation that you may encounter, so make sure to call us if there’s a problem.
+It’s always a good idea to act quickly and to give Miller Plumbing & Drainage Ltd. a call if you have any issues with your toilet and would like to prevent an emergency from happening.
+With the skill sets and tools that our professional plumbers in New Westminster carry in our trucks, we will be able to handle any situation that you may encounter, so make sure to call us if there’s a problem.